15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 Look for a paddle board with bungee cords and/or D-ring attachments.
 That way you can secure the items you bring along in one or two containers and keep them dry.

-Dry bags of various sizes are a wonderful investment for any paddler, and especially for SUPers.
-If you prefer hard cases, there are some fishing cases on the market that are small, waterproof and ideal for holding chapstick, snacks, First Aid supplies and other small items.
+If you prefer hard cases, there are some fishing cases on the market that are small, waterproof and ideal for holding chapstick, snacks, First Aid supplies, car keys, your phone and other small items.

 All-in-one SUP set-up with cooler, seat and drink holder! (photo courtesy of Chris Funk)